 - Id – completely unconscious and is the source of psychic energy derived from instinctual needs and drives

-Confidence on the other hand is self-belief rooted in a willingness to accept the consequences of their actions.
+Confidence on the other hand is a deep belief in yourself that is rooted in a willingness to accept the consequences of your actions.

 So what’s the difference between confidence and ego?
 If I had to sum it up in one word, it would be “humility.”

 What is humble confidence?
 Someone who is capable and willing.
-They have faith in their abilities are not interested in making a mockery of others.
+They have faith in their own abilities and are not interested in making a mockery of others.